heroku/pyAnalyticsCloud/README.md

 Heroku Connect Insights Loader
 ====================================
-Tooling to push data into SFDC Insights. hc-insights can be used as a set of command line tools to prepare and upload data or as a library.
+Tooling to push data into SFDC Analytics Cloud. hc-insights can be either be used as a set of command line tools or as a library.

 Usage
 --------